 Enhancements and Update Policies

-Integrating the development and testing environments, frameworks and tools is nowadays pretty easy.
-Agile process backs up this sort of thinking and many of those popular continuous integration and delivery tools are easy to be extended with additional software.
+Integrating the development and testing environments, frameworks and tools are nowadays pretty easy.
+Agile process backs up this sort of thinking and many popular CI/CD tools are easy to be extended with additional software.
 For example, the integration APIs with current tools provide an easy start for any integration and can bring totally different purpose tools together.

 The use of the service must be intuitive, easy to start, use and scale up.
 When it comes to usability, it’s always a good sign when the community provides constant updates through source code commits, webinars, guidance sessions and other online events, blogs, help systems and self-service documentation.